STUDIO-Construction/StudFinderWiki/Welcome/GettingStarted.md

 # Getting Started

-Welcome to the STUD-IO StudFinder Closed Beta Program!
 StudFinder is currently supported in Rhino 7, Grasshopper v1.0, and Revit 2022-2024.

 To ensure you have a seamless experience, please follow the installation instructions below for integrating StudFinder into Rhino, Grasshopper, and Revit.